Tirthhalvadia/UART-Communication-System/README.md

 - **`uart_sipo_tb`**: Verifies the SIPO module.

 ## Tools Used
-- **Xilinx Vivado**: Design and simulation was done using Xilinx Vivado.
+- **Xilinx Vivado**: Design and simulation were done using Xilinx Vivado.

-## Next Steps
-- **FPGA Implementation**: Synthesize the design and implement it on an FPGA.
-- **Synthesis and Timing Analysis**: Analyze the design's timing and ensure correct operation on hardware.

 ## How to Use
 1. Clone or download the repository.